Choosing the right large-scale data storage tool is critical for success.

 - Both formats have strong support in the Hadoop ecosystem and can be used with tools like Hive, Pig, and Spark.
 However, ORC is more commonly used in Hive and pig-based systems.
 Parquet supports the Hadoop ecosystem and works well with Apache Spark.

-- ORC supports multiple encoding schemes for each column, including dictionary encoding, run-length encoding, and delta encoding.
+- ORC supports multiple encoding schemes for each column, including dictionary, run-length, and delta.
 Parquet uses a similar approach but also supports bit-packing and other specialized encodings.

 - Both formats offer excellent performance for read-heavy workloads requiring quick queries to scan large datasets.
 However, ORC performs better than Parquet regarding write-heavy workloads involving frequent updates or appends.